 Here are several organizations that offer specific care information and instruction related to particular illnesses and conditions, as well as a few that provide more general education around aging disabilities and life changes.

-The online portal for The Alzheimer’s Association provides a broad range of educational tools to help caregivers and families wrestling with the particular challenges of Alzheimer’s.
+The online portal for The Alzheimer’s Association provides a broad range of educational tools to help caregivers and families wrestling with the particular challenges of Alzheimer’s and all other forms of dementia.
 From quality and safety care, dementia care training, and local chapter meet-ups, the Association is among the most reliable and trusted resources for families facing these extraordinary care challenges.
 Sharing these resources with your caregiver helps to set priorities, establish agreements on level of care, and clarify expectations for all involved.
 The association offers numerous caregiving training options via DVDs and online courses.

 This foundation provides online seminars for those living with and caring for people with Parkinson’s disease.
 There are several online resources, such as Myths about Parkinson's, that may have relevant caregiver guidance while caring for anyone with serious physical disabilities.